mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Utility Commands

 * `run_modules`: Applies modules.
 Useful for changing module levels in-game, and then applying them all at once.
+* `apply_user`: Runs user modules, applies modules and then runs user autoexec.
+Useful for changing your user preferences in-game.
 * `restore_preset`: Restores modules back to preset defaults, without using user settings.
 * `restore_config`: Runs all of mastercomfig and user configs again, resetting changes made in-game.
 * `version_comfig`: Outputs the version of mastercomfig currently being used.